I owe all my money management success to sinking funds. Without them, there’s no way we could have paid off over $70,000 in debt, including our house.

 When To Start Creating Essential Savings?

 My answer would have to be yesterday.
-Maybe at the beginning of the year, when you were reading about financial goals for the new year.
+Maybe at the beginning of the year, when you read about financial goals for the new year.

 That should relieve a little bit of stress off your shoulders.

-Then, after you have an amount you are comfortable with, start straight away, creating that sinking fund for next year.
-Because you know, those car repairs will need to be paid again next year too.
+Then, after you have an amount you are comfortable with, start immediately creating that sinking fund for next year.
+Because you know, those car repairs will need to be paid again next year.

 What If You Don’t Have The Money For These Funds?